 A form or forms specified by the Claims Administrator that you complete and submit to show the state of your health.
 This may include information supplied on forms specified by the Claims Administrator.
 When you apply to increase your coverage in LTD outside your newly eligible enrollment period, you must submit a statement of good health.
-This year during Open Enrollment you have the unique opportunity to enroll or increase your LTD coverage without having to submit a statement of good health.

-What does base salary mean?
+What does "base salary" mean?

 Your normal annual earnings—not to exceed 2,080 hours.
 Base salary includes administrative differential and incentive pay.
 It excludes summer pay for university-year appointees as well as overtime, shift premium, longevity, and non-University earnings.